ExCiteS/communitymaps-help/_en/add-new-contribution.md

 #### Areas

 Areas are used for mapping bigger objects, such as buildings, parks, lakes.
-They are drawn by adding points around an object, and finished with a mouse click on the first point.
+They are drawn by adding points around an object and finished with a mouse click on the first point.
 Points are connected together automatically and the object is filled in with a colour to form an area.

 ![Drawing an area on the map](/images/en/drawing-an-area.png)

 ### Step 2: Choosing a category

-We already know that every contribution belongs to a category, so the second step is to choose one for a new contribution.
-The list of categories shows all active categories that can be used and how many fields have been added to each category.
+As every contribution belongs to a category, the next step is to choose one for your new contribution.
+The list of categories shows all active categories that can be used and how many fields each category contains.

 ![Choosing a category for new contribution](/images/en/contributing-choosing-a-category.png)

 When a category is selected, all the fields of that category are loaded to the form.

-Please note that the chosen category **cannot** be changed once a contribution has been added to the project.
+Please note that the chosen category **cannot** be edited once a contribution has been added to the project, but any of the details can be changed at any point.

 ### Step 3: Completing a form

 On the last step, a form must be filled in.

-All the required fields can *only* be left empty if a contribution is saved as a draft.
-Otherwise a notification is displayed and the required field is highlighted.
+There can be different fields on a form depending on the project: text field, number field, single lookup and multiple lookup fields, also date and time fields.
+Appropriate information must be provided for ‘required’, that is mandatory, fields, otherwise a notification is displayed and the field is highlighted.

 ![Required fields of a category](/images/en/contributing-required-fields.png)

-There can be different fields on a form: text field, number field, single lookup and multiple lookup fields, also date and time fields.
-Appropriate information *must be* provided for each field, otherwise a notification is displayed and the field is highlighted.

 ![Invalid fields of a category](/images/en/contributing-invalid-fields.png)

-Anonymous users can only add contributions to the project, but registered users are allowed to save it as a draft.
+Anonymous users can only add contributions to the project, but registered users are allowed to save new contributions as a draft and modify them later.
 Draft contributions can be finished and added to the project later.

-Please note that media files **can** be added either during the contributing process or when the contribution has been added to the project.
+Please note that media files **can** be added either during the contributing process or when the contribution has been added to the project but users have to be registered to add media – this helps us to ensure inappropriate files are not uploaded.

 ---